t0123456789/mp/README.md

 # A mix of brain training and pet sim.

-Stay smart and improve your mental math skills, practice is even more fun when you earn coins and  buff your pet.
+Stay smart and improve your mental math skills, practice is even more fun when you earn coins and care for your pet.